 Reishi mushroom is a powerful adaptogen, which means it can support our body’s ability to cope with stress – physically and mentally.
 Adaptogens are also believed to have positive neuroprotective, anti-fatigue, anti-depressive and central nervous system stimulating activity.

-It is believed that the tripertenes in reishi, which are naturally occurring chemical compounds, help to relieve psychological and psychical stressors through their calming effect on the nervous system.
+It's believed that the tripertenes in reishi - which are naturally occurring chemical compounds - help to relieve psychological and psychical stressors through their calming effect on the nervous system.
 This also helps to improve sleep and reduce fatigue.

 One study explored this notion, and looked at the effects of reishi in Chinese patients with neurasthenia – which is a medical condition associated with fatigue, irritability and turbulent emotions.
 Incredibly, the patients who received reishi reported higher levels of well-being and reduced fatigue!

-So if you’re looking for a natural energy boost, too, then reishi is your mushy.
+So if you’re looking for a natural energy boost, then reishi is your mushy.

 Reishi Mushroom For Heart Health